Doing it like Mike

 “The Chart” – from Chris Lytle’s MAX Sales Training program

-Most of my career changes have been unplanned.
-Opportunities presented themselves, the job seemed interesting, and before I knew it I was fully immersed in something related but different.
+Opportunities presented themselves, the job seemed interesting, and before I knew it, I was fully immersed in something related but different.
 The potential reward outweighed the real risk.

-For example, I get a lot of really horrible sales calls and email.
-The people have obviously not done any preparation, do not know anything about me or the company I work for, and often remind me of why I stopped listening to them by referring to the number of times they have tried contacting me.
-On the other hand, there are some really talented sales professionals who have done their homework, understand their products and the competition, and have an understanding about why what they are selling should matter to meand are able to articulate that quickly and confidently.
-I speak with them and occasionally buy from them.
-And in either case I provide my team with real life examples of both good and bad sales techniques.
+On the other hand, some talented sales professionals have done their homework, understand their products and the competition, and understand why what they are selling should matter to me – and can articulate that quickly and confidently.
+I will speak with them and occasionally buy from them.
+And in either case, I provide my team with real-life examples of good and bad sales techniques.

 Mind of a Champion – Michael Jordan training for success!

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.